torkvato/CombatStats-MM67-mod/README.md

     -  MM9-style, showing the details of the last dozen party/monsters hits
     -  Colored for ease of use
 - **In-game damage statistics processing**
-    - Accumulation of the damage data such as total damage dealt and average [observed] DPS for melee/ranged/magic
+    - Accumulation of the damage data such as total damage dealt and received and average [observed] DPS for melee/ranged/magic
     - In-game tables for party members efficiency comparison
     - Selected segment / current map / overall game data in separate tables
     - Export of the statistics to the output file for future reference